Thousands in Europe march against Turkey's Syria offensive

 Scores of Kurds also marched through Cyprus?s capital Nicosia, with one protester holding up a banner that read: "Do not be an accomplice to the genocide of the Kurdish nation."

-"Turkey is trying to carry out an ethnic cleansing and reinforce jihadism... to make the West kneel.
-Since the beginning of the Turkish army invasion operation dormant Daesh cells have committed attacks," Agit Polat, spokesman for the Kurdish Democratic Council in France, said in Paris.
+"Turkey is trying to carry out an ethnic cleansing and reinforce jihadism ... to make the West kneel," said Agit Polat, spokesman for the Kurdish Democratic Council in France, speaking in Paris.

 "At all costs, there must be concrete economic sanctions from the European Union and the United States vis-avis Turkey," he added.